rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/how-to-redirect-an-apex-domain-to-www-using-cloudfront-and-s3.md

 Now we have all the puzzle pieces in place, the final user journey looks like this:

 Request → Route 53 → CloudFront → S3 → Redirect → CloudFront → User

+> This blog post was first published on 8 June 2020 at https://engineering.resolvergroup.com/2020/06/how-to-redirect-an-apex-domain-to-www-using-cloudfront-and-s3/.